ZOO-Project/ZOO-Project/docs/contribute/code.rst

 * Create and commit to a new branch of the svn

-ZOO-Project registered developers must accept and respect the developer guidelines when contributing code.
+ZOO-Project registered developers must accept and respect the :ref:developer guidelines when contributing code.

 Bug tracking
 --------------------------